JamesSkemp/words/content/post/review-of-ajax-for-web-application-developers-by-kris-hadlock-(2006).md

 +++
-title = "Review of 'Ajax for Web Application Developers' by Kris Hadlock (2006)" summary = "Review of 'Ajax for Web Application Developers' by Kris Hadlock (published 2006)." draft = false comments = true date = "2006-12-13T11:50:00-06:00"
+title = "Review of 'Ajax for Web Application Developers' by Kris Hadlock (2006)" description = "Review of 'Ajax for Web Application Developers' by Kris Hadlock (published 2006)." draft = false comments = true date = "2006-12-13T11:50:00-06:00"